Procedure Information

 An appeal is not a re-hearing.
 Except as required to explain the basis of new information, an appeal shall be limited to a review for one or more of the following purposes:

-- To determine whether the decision reached regarding the accused student was based on a preponderance of evidence.
+- To determine whether the decision reached regarding the alleged violation was based on a preponderance of evidence.

-- To determine whether the sanction(s) imposed were fair and proportionate to the violation of the Code of Student Code for which the student was charged.
+- To determine whether the remedies and consequences imposed were fair and proportionate to the violation of the Code of Student Code for which the student was charged.

 - To consider new information sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original informal or formal hearing.